LooDaHu/ARORA_General_-Introduction/Welcome file.md

 ## Serializers.py

-Now we need a tool that can transfrom our data between model and JSON format.
+Now we need a tool that can transform our data between model and JSON format.
-Django REST Framework provides seriializers to do this job.
-What we need to do is extend the build-in serializer to fit our requirement.
+Django REST Framework provides serializers to do this job.
+What we need to do is extend the built-in serializer to fit our requirement.

 > Serializers allow complex data such as querysets and model instances
 > to be converted to native Python datatypes that can then be easily